manasseh-zw/apollo/README.md

 decided to go with 2 stage synthesis, also kernel memory has nice filter by researchId

 making the function choice behaviour to required makes a huge difference they must call functions now

+decided to eliminate the synthesizer agent and have that be a seperate service such that i have more control over the process

+did a task.await all for searching memory inthe final syntehsis and cut the vector seach time by half for each section whic i thought ...

+followed prompt engineering guide from https://cookbook.openai.com/examples/gpt4-1_prompting_guide tried to do the synthesis with google gemini but im facing ratelimis which is fvery wiered...  then ust used gpt4.1 its also very good and has similar context window